MattDWillson/Bitcoin-and-Ethereum-Sentiment-Analysis/README.md

 # Bitcoin-and-Ethereum-Sentiment-Analysis
-The algorithm uses the News API to extract articles about Bitcoin and Ethereum to develop sentiment analysis.
+The algorithm uses the News API to extract articles about Bitcoin and Ethereum to form a sentiment analysis.
 In conclusion, there has been more positive news about Ethereum in the past.
 Below I have attached two wordclouds illustrating common words within the articles.

 ## Sentiment Analysis
 <img width="336" alt="Screen Shot 2021-08-16 at 9 32 59 PM" src="https://user-images.githubusercontent.com/83780964/129649590-c7813fe0-00cb-4be2-80f3-75a11ddc8f5b.png">